danpla/dpscreenocr/doc/manual.md

 *   Windows: `%LOCALAPPDATA%\dpscreenocr`

-    To quickly navigate to this folder, you can paste this path into “Run” (press Windows + R) or into the folder address bar of File Explorer. `%LOCALAPPDATA%` is an environment variable that usually refers to `C:\Users\(your name)\AppData\Local\`.
+    To quickly navigate to this folder, you can paste this path into "Run" (press Windows + R) or into the folder address bar of File Explorer. `%LOCALAPPDATA%` is an environment variable that usually refers to `C:\Users\(your name)\AppData\Local\`.